angangwa/migration-agent/plugins/discovery_memory/README.md

-# DiscoveryMemoryPlugin
+# DiscoveryMemoryPlugin - WORK IN PROGRESS

-A comprehensive plugin for repository analysis and working memory management designed for the Discovery Agent to analyze multiple code repositories and categorize them into logical components for migration planning.
+A plugin for repository analysis and working memory management designed for the Discovery Agent to analyze multiple code repositories and categorize them into logical components for migration planning.

 ## Overview